nest/nest-simulator/doc/installation/configuration.rst

 NEST configuration file
 -----------------------

-Upon importing the NEST Python module or starting the ``nest`` executable from the command line, NEST will create a configuration file called ``.nestrc`` in your home directory.
+Upon importing the NEST Python module or starting the ``nest`` executable from the command line for the first time, NEST will create a configuration file called ``.nestrc`` in your home directory.

-Using this file, you can set a number of options:
+By adapting this file, you can set a number of options:

 * The browser for displaying the helpdesk
-* The pager for showing the built-in help
+* The pager for showing the built-in help in the terminal
-* The ``mpirun`` command for :doc:`parallel execution <../guides/parallel_computing>`
+* The ``mpirun`` command for :doc:`parallel execution <../guides/parallel_computing>` of the testsuite

-In case your MPI Implementation requires special options (e.g. ``--oversubscribe`` to allows the use of more processes than compute cores in OpenMPI versions above 3.0), you can add them to the ``mpirun`` command as shown in the following example:
+In case your MPI Implementation requires special options (e.g. ``--oversubscribe`` to allow the use of more processes than available compute cores in OpenMPI versions above 3.0), you can add them to the ``mpirun`` command as shown in the following example:

 ::